misterdjules/node-fast/CONTRIBUTING.md

 module:

 * done: basic functionality testing this client against the old server
-* not yet implemented: basic functionality testing this server against the old client
+* not implemented: basic functionality testing this server against the old client
-* not yet implemented: for performance testing either the old client or server
+* not implemented: for performance testing either the old client or server

 This is made significantly more complicated by the fact that the old implementation only works with Node 0.10, while this implementation is expected